zachleigh/pronounce-php/README.md

 First, copy the .env.example file (found in the pronounce-php root folder) to a new file called .env.
 Open the .env file in a text editor and enter applicable database information.

 Next, open config.php in a text-editor.
 In the 'database' field, enter in the database type you are using.
 Currently, only Mysql is supported (see below for information about other database types).
-If you wish, you can change the change the charset in the 'connections' field, but the default 'utf8' should satisfy most people.
+If you wish, you can change the charset in the 'connections' field, but the default 'utf8' should satisfy most people.
 That should be all you have to do.
 The other information in the file is pulled in from the .env file you setup in the previous step.

 ##### Other database types